 The Rule of Law

-The importance of following rules, whether they are in the classroom, the school or the laws in society are reinforced throughout the school day and form a part of our PSHE curriculum.
-For more information, see our PSHE curriculum overview, which is on the PSHE page under Our Curriculum.
+The importance of following rules, whether they are in the classroom, the school or the laws in society are reinforced throughout the school day and form a part of our daily work.

 At Acresfield, we have been awarded the Investors in Pupils award, in recognition of the work we do to ensure pupils are at the heart of the school.
 We have three values in the school, which are RESPECT, RESILIENCE and RESPONSIBILITY.
 As a whole school, our behaviour policy supports the children in making the right choices with reference to these values.
 These are displayed around the building.
 Our behaviour policy clearly rewards the children for following our school values.
 This reward system was devised by the children who form our Pupil Parliament.
 As part of this work, we also explicitly teach the children the consequences of not following our school rules or the rules in society and how this impacts on people’s lives.

 Showing respect for everyone at Acresfield is one of our school values.
 We teach the children what this means by modelling respectful relationships between adults and children and between adults.
-Respect is also taught explicitly in our PSHE curriculum.
-For more information, see our PSHE curriculum overview, which is on the PSHE page under Our Curriculum.
+Respect is also taught explicitly in our Personal Growth curriculum.
+For more information, see our Personal Growth curriculum overview, which is on the Personal and Social Development page under Our Curriculum.
 The children are reminded of the need to show respect to all adults and each other on a daily basis.
 This cuts across all areas of school life and includes showing respect for staff who work at lunchtimes or who come in to work with the children on special projects or for music and physical education.
 As part of the curriculum, the children are taught about the need to show respect to others beyond our school environment in the local community and beyond.
 They are also taught about the impact on people when they are not shown respect and how it can affect people’s well-being.